AikaAsan/pizza-bistro/README.md

 UPD: Mock-up API was substituted by backend made with Express.js and MongoDB.
 github:  https://github.com/AikaAsan/pizza-bistro-backend

-The project is still work in progress and several features are being built.
+The project is still in progress and several features are being built.
 Currently I am working on "Build Your Own Pizza" feature.

 At the end of the day, the technologies and practices implemented in this project are
 - TypeScript